-Whereas, The United States relies--and will continue to rely for many years--on gasoline, diesel, and jet fuel, as well as renewable and alternative sources of energy.
+Whereas, The United States relies-and will continue to rely for many years-on gasoline, diesel, and jet fuel, as well as renewable and alternative sources of energy.
 In order to fuel our economy, the United States will need more oil and natural gas while also requiring additional alternative energy sources; and

-Whereas, The United States accounts for 20 percent of world energy consumption and is the world's largest petroleum consumer.
-The U.S. consumes more than 18 million barrels of oil each day, and forecasts suggest this will not change for decades.
-Current imports amount to over 8 million barrels each day, approximately 50 percent of the United States' requirements.
-Even with new technology, oil discoveries, alternative fuels, and conservation efforts, the U.S. will remain dependent on imported energy for decades to come.
+Whereas, The United States accounts for around 20 percent of world energy consumption and is the world's largest petroleum consumer.
+The United States consumes more than 18 million barrels of oil each day, and forecasts suggest this will not change for decades.
+Current crude oil imports amount to about 8 million barrels each day, approximately 45 percent of U.S. requirements.
+Even with new technology, oil discoveries, alternative fuels, and conservation efforts, the United States will remain dependent on imported energy for decades to come.
 A secure supply of crude oil is not only needed for Americans to continue to heat their homes, cook their food, and drive their vehicles, but to allow the U.S. economy to thrive and grow free from the potential threats and disruptions of crude oil supply from less secure parts of the world; and